pmbos/snake_project/README.txt

+Note: the base of this project was provided by the University of Twente as an exercise to practice AI development on the snake game.
+Personal implementations are limited to the AI used by the snake to find its way.

 Before starting, make sure you have the latest python version working (the game is tested on python 3.6.3 64bit).

   _______ _             _____